sulmanfarooqq/OrangeMonkey/README.md

 ---

-> ⭐ **Also checkout the master brach, master brach contain a python cli based agent for downloading free music from the epidemic the most popular and favouite website for downloading free and fast music , also have a python code to download the Artlist Music using artlist.py cli based agent** ⭐
+> ⭐ **Also checkout the master brach, master brach contain a python cli based agent for downloading free music from the epidemic the most popular and favouite website for downloading free and fast music, also have a code to download all your favorite songs just in a 1 click** ⭐

 > **GO to master branch [Click me to checkout](https://github.com/sulmanfarooqq/OrangeMonkey/tree/master) Read the readme file for full guide.**